ithinkiamjoseph/digital-garden-jekyll-template/_notes/lawncare - moc.md

 title: Bermuda Grass Lawn - MOC
 ---

+🌿

 I am making this because I am first time homeowner and have no idea how to take care of a lawn.
 I also really dislike yard work.

 So I decided to just try and get super nerdy by researching lawn care.
-It's definitely gotten me way more interested in it.
+It's definitely gotten me way more interested in it and I've done a fair bit of work already.
+Don't know why, but doing a lot of research helps me become way more motivated to work on the lawn.
+Could be my ADHD, could be something else.
+Either  way, it's working, lol.

 This Map-of-Content (MOC) will be my collected notes on the subject.
+I will try to have some sort of order to it.

-We have a house in North Georgia that has bermuda grass.
+For reference, we have a house in North Georgia that has bermuda grass.
+My notes will be focused on those specific things.

 ### Mowing
 * ==You should never cut more than 1/3 of your grass at a time.==